clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

     main()
 ```

 This script will run all available scripts in the designated folder.
 To refrain from running certain scripts, simply delete or move them.
-For example, if not testing non-default validation policies, remove all of the scripts with non-default in the name.
+For example, if not testing non-default validation policies, remove all of the scripts with _non-default_ in the name.

 ### 2.4	Test Artifacts

 PKITSv2 and PDTSv2 are updates to the existing NIST test suites.
 PKITS was updated to add AIA and CRL DP extensions to avoid the need to make all artifacts available locally to the product being tested.
 Additionally, editions were prepared using alternative public key and hash algorithms.
-PDTS was updated to feature unexpired artifacts, to drop LDAP-centric tests and to use RSA 2048 keys with SHA256 (instead of RSA 1024 with SHA1).
-While these were generated to support the GSTP, the artifacts are suitable for testing any RFC5280 compliant certification path validation implementation.
+PDTS was updated to feature unexpired artifacts, to drop Lightweight Directory Access Protocol (LDAP)-centric tests and to use RSA 2048 keys with SHA256 (instead of RSA 1024 with SHA1).
+While these were generated to support the GSTP, the artifacts are suitable for testing any [RFC 5280]-compliant certification path validation implementation.

 Test Suite|Public Key Details|Hash Algorithm|
 :---:|:---:|:---:|